scil-vital/tractoracle_irt/README.md

 ## Getting started

 ### (Required) Install the project
-**This repository supports Python 3.10 and 3.11.**
+**This repository supports Python 3.10.**

 It is recommended to use a python [virtual environment](https://virtualenv.pypa.io/en/latest/user_guide.html) to run the code.
+As the project depends on scilpy, the Python version supported is strongly linked with the versions supported by scilpy.

 ``` bash
 # 1. Create virtual environment